Preventive 10®

 • Learn about the health benefits of butter coffee and how to make it, here

 • Add anti-inflammatory herbs, spices, and foods to your diet.
-Read WFP’s advice here
+Read our Wiseman Health advice here

 • Consume only “clean” meat and other animal products e.g.: grass-fed beef, pasture-raised chicken, pastured pork, pasture-raised chicken eggs, grass-fed butter, wild fish, and wild game.
 Avoid factory-farmed beef, chicken, and pork; conventional “white eggs;” and farm-raised fish.